 Our definition of accountability for KPIs, or accountability for performance, profoundly affects people’s ownership of performance.
 This new accountability definition creates ownership…

 Does your current accountability definition, for KPIs or performance, involve any of the following ideas:

 - hitting targets?

 What I always find is that people aren’t really sure how to define accountability.
 If you need to use the word ‘accountable’ or ‘responsible’ when you define it, you’re not really defining it.
 And if you say that it’s about delivering some quantitative outcome, you shouldn’t wonder why people shy away from being held accountable.

-Holding being accountable for quantitative results means that they will do whatever they can to get those quantitative results.
+Holding people accountable for quantitative results, like hitting targets or quotas, means that they will do whatever they can to get those quantitative results.
 You know as well as I do what that means:

 - choosing measures of what they are already good at (like activity measures)